Pt 30-33: The Mexico-LeBarons:

 As a young woman, Mother once told people she was a Hollywood starlet and a Concert Pianist.
 In actuality, my grandma Maud saw to it her daughter Esther/my mother got piano lessons and the time to practice enough to memorize a number of beautiful Piano Concertos.

-But that did not make her a Concert Pianist; i.e., she never held the prestigious position of accompanyig Philharmonic Orchestra’s as their Concert Pianst!
+But that did not make her a Concert Pianist; i.e., she never held the prestigious position of accompanyig Philharmonic Orchestra’s as their Concert Pianist!

 Instead, she quit Junior college to become the plural wife of an old man, Floyd Spencer; bearing him fourteen kids–along with six miscarriages within the space of 21 years; i.e., She was a stay-at-home mom.

-Mother also told people she and all her kids and husband had their “callings and elections made sure.”
+Mother also told people she and all her kids and her husband had their “callings and elections made sure.”
 (That is to say, HER kids were ALL going to heaven.
-No question about it!!)
+No question about it!)

 That made them perfectly cut out to live polygamy, right?
 However, in her 21 years of marriage, Mom was too jealous to share Pop with even ONE other concurrent wife!

 Nevertheless, I don’t believe anybody in the cult ever noticed the inconsistentcies in what she preached and what she practice.